-Did you know in 2017, there were 128,188 reportable traffic crashes that resulted in the injury of 80,162 people in the state of Pennsylvania? *
+Did you know in 2020, there were nearly 105,000 reportable traffic crashes that resulted in the injury of 60,248 people in the state of Pennsylvania? *

 Distracted drivers, slippery road conditions, poor visibility, mechanical failures – there’s a whole host of reasons why accidents happen, but the result is the same: an accident occurred.
 What do you do now?